menyagah/Todo-List_App/README.md

 ![image](https://user-images.githubusercontent.com/24241962/103855134-0b198a00-50c3-11eb-9be4-ea26a668b32d.png)

 This is a simple To-Do list app that a user can use to add items remove and mark items as complete.
 The app stores its data in the local-storage hence data is persistent.
+Use this [link](https://raw.githack.com/menyagah/Awesome-books/feature/index.html link to view the project

 ### Built With